haseeb-cb/fundamentals-of-gis/Content/1_exercise.md

 ### Georeferencing the arena plans

 5. In the downloaded data, there is a file - nokia_areena_plan.tif – that has been saved from a pdf file downloaded off the Tampere City website.
 It is a raster file, but it doesn’t have any spatial information associated with the grid cells or pixels.
 That means that QGIS doesn’t know where the raster is – it cannot project it onto a map.
 Luckily, there are methods for providing this information to QGIS.
 This process is called Georeferencing.
-Let’s now georeference this image.
+Let’s now **georeference this image**.
 To open the georeferencer tool:
 	- From the main window, choose *Raster* -> *Georeferencer*.
 This will open up the *Georeferencer* window

 	- In the *Georeferencer* window, choose *File* -> *Open Raster*, and choose the nokia_areena_plan.tif from the folder for this exercise.
 This will load the image into the *Georeferencer* window.
 Now, we can provide spatial data to ‘reference’ the image!